 eMule and eDonkey Known.met File Parser

-This script will parse all eDonkey & eMule 'known.met' or 'known.met.bak' files or those that have been selected in the current view.
+This script will parse all eDonkey & eMule known.met or known.met.bak files or those that have been selected in the current view.
 Any files that don't have one of those two file-names will be ignored.
-To prevent errors, deleted-overwritten files will also be ignored even if they are known.met or known.met.bak files.
+To prevent errors, deleted-overwritten files will be ignored regardless.

 Known.met files produced by eDonkey and eMule have a slightly different structure.
-Processing an eDonkey known.met using the eMule structure (and vice versa) will produce incorrect data and may cause the script to crash.
-The user has the choice of specifying which structure to use or he/she can choose to have the script detect 'eDonkey' or 'eMule' in each file's path to determine the most likely type and process it accordingly.
+Processing an eDonkey known.met file using the eMule structure (and vice versa) will produce incorrect data and may cause the script to crash.
+The user has the choice of specifying which structure to use or he/she can choose to have the script detect "eDonkey" or "eMule" in each file's path to determine the most likely type and process it accordingly.

 With the exception of the MD4-based hash value and the last-written date of each file entry, file data is stored in metatags, which will either have a name or special ID.

 The script will interpret special ID's according to the labels defined in the eMule source code.
 Note that while some labels are self-explanatory, others are not; they may need further research in order to understand their importance/relevance.